cookie-munster/wmata-elevators/README.md

 # Data Source:
 DC Gov: http://opendata.dc.gov/datasets/metro-station-entrances-regional
 (data cleaned by removing entrances for stations.
 EX for a station that has 4 entrances and only 1 elevator / accessible entrance, only the accessible entrance is kept.
 Data taken June 2017)

+# Disclaimer: *I'm assuming DC GIS put the elevators in the correct locations*